laderast/laderast.github.io/_posts/2017-04-19-Breadth-and-depth.md

 I have a parallel career in [performance and improvisational music](http://15people.net).
 Music, for me, is endlessly inspiring and has forced me out of my introverted shell.
 One of the reasons I took up cello is that I can play many roles; accompanist, rhythm, solo.
 This flexibility in playing music has translated to my flexibility in collaboration.
 Being able to adjust to new circumstances and improvise new ideas to explore is a critical component of being a responsible scientist.
 My background improvisation has helped me pivot ideas.
 I have become less attached to dogmatic ideas.
 Many of my good ideas come from idle wondering about data that has captured my imagination.
 This is part of the reason why I teach students [how to explore their data](https://github.com/laderast/shinyEDA).

-So, the next time a scientist looks down at you for being a polymath, pity them.
+So, the next time another scientist looks down at you for being a polymath, pity them.
 Their world and their ideas are not as rich as yours.

 ### Further Reading